-Operations (40%)
+Operations (30%)

-Serves on prescribed fire and fuels projects in positions for which qualified.
-Technically administers all aspects of the prescribed fire/fuels plan, ensuring that preparation, ignition, holding, mop-up, and rehabilitation are completed to the standards specified.

-During the implementation of prescribed fire plans, fuels projects, and managing wildfire use plans, monitors fire behavior, evaluates fire effects, identifies potential problems and makes recommendations.
+Implements and participates in the technical aspects of the prescribed fire operations, ensuring that preparation, ignition, holding, mop-up, and rehabilitation are completed to the standards specified and in accordance with regulations, policies, and guidelines.
+Monitors fire behavior, evaluates fire effects, identifies potential problems and makes recommendations.